How to Dissolve an LLC in Louisiana? (Step by Step Guide)

 Before a business owner can proceed with the dissolution process, they must notify all known creditors and lenders.
 These creditors have 180 days from the date of notification to file a claim with the company.

-All business debts must be paid off before an LLC can be dissolved.
-This is to protect the business owners from being personally liable for the company's debts.
+All our business debts were paid off before our LLC could be dissolved.
+This was to protect the business owners and members from being personally liable for the company's debts.

 If you're not sure if you have any outstanding business debts or contingent liabilities, it's a good idea to consult with a business accountant or attorney to help you figure out what needs to be paid.